 Since 1959, Honda has also been the world’s largest manufacturer of internal combustion engines measured by volume, producing more than 14 million units per year.

 15. Which British motorcycling company has a popular superports motorcycle named after an American racing event?

-Triumph Motorcycles’ iconic Daytona motorcycle is named after Daytona Beach, which holds the famous Nascar 500 event and is also home to the Daytona Bike Week.
+Triumph Motorcycles’ iconic Daytona motorcycle is named after Daytona Beach, which holds the famous Nascar 500 event and is also home to Daytona Bike Week.

 Daytona Beach is world-famous for its NASCAR racing and Bike Week events.
 Whether you’re a fan of NASCAR or bikes, there’s something for everyone in Daytona Beach.
 The races are extraordinary, and the parties during Bike Week are legendary.
-It’s the kind of vacation spot that would gel well with a pertol head for vacation.
+It’s the kind of vacation spot that would gel well with a petrol head for vacation.